Voltage-controlled oscillator: Clock generators

 A clock generator is an oscillator that provides a timing signal to synchronize operations in digital circuits.
 VCXO clock generators are used in many areas such as digital TV, modems, transmitters and computers.
 Design parameters for a VCXO clock generator are tuning voltage range, center frequency, frequency tuning range and the timing jitter of the output signal.
 Jitter is a form of phase noise that must be minimised in applications such as radio receivers, transmitters and measuring equipment.

-When a wider selection of clock frequencies is needed the VCXO output can be passed through digital divider circuits to obtain lower frequencies or be fed to a phase-locked loop (PLL).
+When a wider selection of clock frequencies is needed, the VCXO output can be passed through digital divider circuits to obtain lower frequencies or be fed to a phase-locked loop (PLL).
 ICs containing both a VCXO (for external crystal) and a PLL are available.
-A typical application is to provide clock frequencies in a range from 12 kHz to 96 kHz to an audio digital-to-analog converter.
+A typical application is to provide clock frequencies in a range from 12 to 96 kHz to an audio digital-to-analog converter.

 Frequency synthesizers

 A frequency synthesizer generates precise and adjustable frequencies based on a stable single-frequency clock.
-A digitally controlled oscillator based on a frequency synthesizer may serve as a digital alternative to analog voltage controlled oscillator circuits.
+A digitally controlled oscillator based on a frequency synthesizer may serve as a digital alternative to analog voltage-controlled oscillator circuits.

 Applications

-VCOs are used in function generators, phase-locked loops including frequency synthesizers used in communication equipment and the production of electronic music, to generate variable tones in synthesizers.
+VCOs are used in function generators, phase-locked loops, including frequency synthesizers used in communication equipment and the production of electronic music, to generate variable tones in synthesizers.

-Function generators are low-frequency oscillators which feature multiple waveforms, typically sine, square, and triangle waves.
+Function generators are low-frequency oscillators that feature multiple waveforms, typically sine, square, and triangle waves.
 Monolithic function generators are voltage-controlled.

 Analog phase-locked loops typically contain VCOs.
 High-frequency VCOs are usually used in phase-locked loops for radio receivers.
 Phase noise is the most important specification in this application.

 Audio-frequency VCOs are used in analog music synthesizers.
 For these, sweep range, linearity, and distortion are often the most important specifications.
 Audio-frequency VCOs for use in musical contexts were largely superseded in the 1980s by their digital counterparts, digitally controlled oscillators (DCOs), due to their output stability in the face of temperature changes during operation.
 Since the 1990s, musical software has become the dominant sound-generating method.

 Voltage-to-frequency converters are voltage-controlled oscillators with a highly linear relation between applied voltage and frequency.
 They are used to convert a slow analog signal (such as from a temperature transducer) to a signal suitable for transmission over a long distance, since the frequency will not drift or be affected by noise.
 Oscillators in this application may have sine or square wave outputs.

 Where the oscillator drives equipment that may generate radio-frequency interference, adding a varying voltage to its control input, called dithering, can disperse the interference spectrum to make it less objectionable (see spread spectrum clock).